Enzymes are biological catalyst which speed up a chemical

 only for substrate but also for the kind of reaction.
 Every enzyme due to its

-special chemical structure can recognize a particular substrate, enzyme that
+special chemical structure can recognize a particular substrate, an enzyme that

-Example: (a) catalase: - catalase is an enzyme which
+Example: (a) catalase: - catalase is an enzyme that

-only catalyze the decomposition of hydrogen peroxide.
+only catalyzes the decomposition of hydrogen peroxide.
 H2O2 →

 H2 + O2

-(b) Protease: - It is an enzyme which convert proteins in to
+(b) Protease: - It is an enzyme that converts proteins into

 amino acids.